datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### POST_EDIT_HOOK

-The path / location (unquoted) of a SAS Program that is `%include`'d after an edit has been made.
-The program may be:
+This [hook script](#hook-scripts) is `%include`'d _after_ an edit has been made.
+This is useful when there is a need to augment data, or perform advanced data quality checks prior to approval.

-* A .sas program on the server directory
+Leave blank if not required.

-* A SAS 9 Stored Process or Viya Job
+#### SAS Developer Notes

-This program code can modify the dataset (`work.staging_ds`) that is created in the staging area, which is useful for augmenting data / applying complex DQ rules.
-If your DQ check means that the program should not be submitted, then simply exit with `syscc > 4`.
-You can even set a message to go back to the user.
+The submitted table can be referenced as (`work.staging_ds`).
+If your DQ check means that the program should not be submitted, then simply exit with `&syscc > 4`.
+You can even set a message to go back to the user by using the [mp_abort](https://core.sasjs.io/mp__abort_8sas.html) macro:

 ```
 %mp_abort(iftrue= (&syscc ne 0) /* if this condition is true, the process will exit */